-- 1. Upon arrival to the exam room, please place all belongings including cell phones, smart watches, hats, backpacks, food, and beverages at the front of the classroom.
-A student found to be in possession of any of these items once the exam has started will be asked to leave the testing room, may receive a zero on the exam and may be reported to the Office of Student Conduct and Conflict Resolution (OSCCR) in conjunction with University policies on academic integrity. - 2.
-You are permitted pencils and a calculator. - 3.
-You are permitted to use foam earplugs.
-No other earplugs/buds are allowed. - 4.
-If taking an electronic exam, Respondus may be required. - 5.
-Once the exam has started you will not be permitted to leave the exam room until such time as your exam has been submitted. - 6.
-Once the exam is complete you will not be permitted to review the exam.
-You must close the exam, log out of Canvas if applicable, and return all scratch paper, even if not used during the exam. - 7.
-Faculty will not be available to discuss or review exam questions until after the exam grades have been posted to the gradebook. - 8.
-An exam item analysis is run on the results of all exams and informs faculty on test items that are in need of clarification, and occasionally on the need to adjust item grading accordingly. - 9.
-Following an exam item analysis and release of the final exam grades, course section professors may offer a conceptual exam review.
+- Upon arrival to the exam room, please place all belongings including cell phones, smart watches, hats, backpacks, food, and beverages at the front of the classroom.
+A student found to be in possession of any of these items once the exam has started will be asked to leave the testing room, may receive a zero on the exam and may be reported to the Office of Student Conduct and Conflict Resolution (OSCCR) in conjunction with any actions related to university policies on academic integrity and School of Nursing Code of Professional Conduct. - You are permitted to use pencils and a calculator. - You are permitted to use foam earplugs.
+No other earplugs/buds are allowed. - If taking an electronic exam, Respondus may be required. - Once the exam has started you will not be permitted to leave the exam room until such time as your exam has been submitted.

+- Once the exam is complete, you will not be permitted to review the exam.
+You must close the exam, log out of Canvas if applicable, and return all scrap paper, even if not used during the exam. - Faculty will not be available to discuss or review exam questions until after the exam grades have been posted to the gradebook. - An exam item analysis is run on the results of all exams and informs faculty on test items that need clarification, and occasionally on the need to adjust item grading accordingly. - Following an exam item analysis and release of the exam grades, course section professors may offer a conceptual exam review.
 Students may also request a focused exam review in which to view their own individual student responses on the exam.
 A focused exam review must occur within two weeks of the posting of the exam grade for that specific exam.
-Students should contact their course section instructor to request a student focused exam review. - 10.
-Late arrivals will be allowed to take the exam however, will only be permitted to utilize the time remaining for completion of the exam. - 11.
-If a student is absent for an exam due to illness or other emergencyemail the course instructor prior to the start of the exam.
-Failure to report an absence to faculty prior to the start of an exams will negate the opportunity to reschedule the exam. - 12.
-Re-scheduling of exams will not be permitted except in emergencies.
+Students should contact their course section instructor to request a student focused exam review. - Late arrivals will be allowed to take the exam, however, will only be permitted to utilize the time remaining for completion of the exam. - If a student is absent for an exam due to illness or other emergency, students are required to email the course instructor prior to the start of the exam.
+Failure to report an absence to faculty prior to the start of an exam will negate the opportunity to reschedule the exam.
+Unexcused absences or failure to report an absence in advance will result in actions taken in respect to the School of Nursing Code of Professional Conduct policy. - Re-scheduling of exams will not be permitted except in emergencies.
 With approval, make ups will be arranged.
-Exams must be made up within one week of the original date of the scheduled exam. - 13.
-Make up exams will be an alternate version of the original exam. - 14.
-Any breach in quizzes and exams processes or policies indicating cheating will result in: - a.
-The student receiving a grade of '0' for the quiz or exam. - b.
-A report to the Office of Student Conduct and Conflict Resolution (OSCCR) in conjunction with University policies on academic integrity.
+Exams must be made up within one week of the original date of the scheduled exam. - Make up exams will be an alternate version of the original exam.
+This may include an alternate format. - During the exam, faculty members or proctors cannot answer questions related to the content of the exam but will assist should any technical issues arise.